IvanBodnarash/buidl-n-borrow-dapp/README.md

 *
 * **Liquidate** - Allows users to liquidate any loans that have a Health Factor of 1 or below.

-### Ecosystem benefits:
 * **Validator node** - Collaborate with the infrastructure with our own validator node and help to secure the network.
 * **Buidlers grant** - The project dedicates 50% of the validator fees to grant project developers that uses our node.

-*
-## 📆 Roadmap
+### Roadmap

-1. 2024 Q3.
-Hackathon version, on Stokenet
+1. Hackathon 2024:
-2. 2024 Q4.
-MVP version, on Mainnet
-3. 2025 S1.
-Grants to other "buidlers"
-4. 2025 S2.
-Borrowing vault
+   - MVP version.
+   - Modules: Lending platform, using the founders liquidity, and a Validator node, manually integrated with the Lending.
+   - Deployed on Stokenet.
+3. Q4 2024:
+   - Lending platform and Validator node integrated automatically.
+   - Deploy on Mainnet.
+5. S1 2025:
+   - Incorporate the "Buidlers" Grants module.
+7. S2 2025:
+   - Incorporate the Vault module.

-## 🚀 Quick start
+## Quick start

 Check document QuickStart.md